mr-lovalova/datapipeline/README.md

 enabled: true
 ```

 - `expected.txt` lists every fully partitioned feature ID observed in the latest run (used by vector postprocess transforms).
+Add additional `partitioned_ids` files with `target: targets` to materialize a separate baseline for label vectors.
+- When you configure `payload: targets` (or any target-focused vector transform), Jerry automatically uses the `target: targets` artifact (e.g., `expected_targets.txt`) for coverage checks.
 - `scaler.pkl` is a pickled standard scaler fitted on the requested split.
 - Shared run/build defaults (visuals/progress/log level/build mode) live in `jerry.yaml`.